-- A Traveler from Altruria by William Dean Howells
+- A Traveler from Altruria by William Dean Howells -In the catalog now

 - A Trip to Plutonia by Emanuel Haldeman JuliusAltruria, a utopian world that combined the foundations of Christianity and the U.S. Constitution to produce an “ethical socialism” by which society was guided - followed by its sequel, Through the Eye of the Needle [see above] - 1894

 - The Troublemakers by George O. Smith

 - True History by Lucian

 - Ultra: A Story of Pre-Natal Influence by Laura Shellabarger HuntThe earliest known fiction about travelling to outer space, alien life-forms and interplanetary warfare.
 Written in the 2nd century, the novel has been referred to as "the first known text that could be called science fiction".
 The work was intended by Lucian as a satire against contemporary and ancient sources, which quote fantastic and mythical events as truth. - 2nd century

 - Unveiling a Parallel: A Romance by Alice Ilgenfritz Jones and Ella Merchant

 - Utopia Achieved by Herman Hine Brinsmade